-Figure 3: Perturbational input-output matrix in feedback-driven condition.
+Figure 4: Perturbational input-output matrix in feedback-driven condition.
 (A) Perturbational matrix of input-output relationships within the network.
 With feedback input (input to pyramidal cells in layer 5) applied, we administered input to one population (indicated on the Y-axis) and observed the effects on the others (X-axis).
 This process was repeated for all 16 populations to compile the matrix.
 Red signifies an increase in the mean firing rate exceeding 20% above the initial value (with only input to L5), blue denotes a decrease greater than 20%, and white represents a change less than 20%.
-(B) Comparative matrix between the feedback and spontaneous conditions (layout as in Fig. 2B).
-(C) shows the number of changes in the corresponding perturbation matrix.
-We conducted perturbation analysis for 1 different network conditions, defined by varying Feedback (FB) input to layer 5, and resulting in a 16x16 matrix for each condition, though these matrices are not displayed here.
-Each condition varied the input strength to a subset of excitatory neurons in layer 5, values on the X-axis range from 0 to 80 pA.
-The Y-axis represents the number of significant alterations in the respective matrix (the sum of red and blue squares).
+In Supplementary Fig. S6 the exact percentage changes are shown.
+(B) Comparative matrix between the feedback and spontaneous conditions (layout as in Fig. 3C).
+(C) shows the number of changes >20% (or <-20%) in the corresponding perturbation matrix.
+We conducted perturbation analysis for 14 different network conditions, defined by varying Feedback (FB) input to layer 5, and resulting in a 16x16 matrix for each condition, though these matrices are not displayed here.
+Each condition varied the input strength to a subset of excitatory neurons and PV cells in layer 5 (25% of E5 and 5% of PV5), values on the X-axis range from 0 to 400 pA.
+The Y-axis represents the number of alterations >20% (or <-20%) in the respective matrix (the sum of red and blue squares).
 Increased input to layer 5 results in fewer perturbation-induced changes in the firing rates of other populations.

-Contrary to the more stereotypical feedforward input from sensory streams, which commonly targets excitatory neurons in layer 4, feedback projections have more diverse cellular targets35 and synaptic projections may target several layers, with the notable exception of layer 4 which is consistently avoided by feedback projections19,36.
+Contrary to the more stereotypical feedforward input from sensory streams, which commonly targets excitatory neurons and PV cells in layer 4, feedback projections have more diverse cellular targets35 and synaptic projections may target several layers, with the notable exception of layer 4 which is consistently avoided by feedback projections19,36.
 This makes evaluating the effect of feedback modulation computationally more difficult.
-Therefore, in addition to the previously analysed feedback condition (input to only pyramidal neurons in layer 5), we explored four alternative feedback configurations (Fig. 4A), in which input respectively arrived at: (i) layer 2/3 pyramidal cells, (ii) pyramidal cells in layers 2/3 and 5, (iii) pyramidal and PV cells in layer 6, and (iv) 25% pyramidal cells and 5% PV cells in layers 2/3, 5 and 6.
-The evoked laminar spiking activity for each of these four alternative configurations (with feedback input arriving at 700 ms) is displayed in Fig. panels A1-4, and we observed overall excitation for case A1 (expecially in L2/3 and L5), slight inhibition in case A2 (leaving aside L5 and L2/3 pyramidal cells), no big effects in A3 (leaving aside L5), and overall inhibition in case A4 (leaving aside L6 cells), again in agreement with the translaminar inhibitory effect of layer 6 observed experimentally28.
+Therefore, in addition to the previously analysed feedback condition (input to a subset of pyramidal and PV neurons in layer 5), we explored four alternative feedback configurations (Fig. 5A), in which input respectively arrived at: (i) subset of pyramidal cells and PV cells in layer 2/3 (25% of E2/3 and 5% of PV2/3), (ii)subset of pyramidal cells and PV cells in layers 2/3 and 5 (25% of E2/3, 25 % of E5, 5% of PV2/3 and 5% PV5), (iii) subset of pyramidal and PV cells in layer 6 (25% of E6 and 5% of PV6), and (iv) 25% pyramidal cells and 5% PV cells in layers 2/3, 5 and 6.
+The evoked laminar spiking activity for each of these four alternative configurations (with feedback input arriving at 700 ms) is displayed in Fig. 5 panels A1-4, and we observed overall excitation for case A1 (expecially in L2/3 and L5), slight inhibition in case A2 (leaving aside L5 and L2/3 pyramidal cells), overall inhibition in case A3 (leaving aside L6 cells), again in agreement with the translaminar inhibitory effect of layer 6 observed experimentally28 and overall inhibition in A4 (leaving aside the cells directly receiving the input).